 - After the burden is eliminated, resource utilization remains very high.

 - Any components of the program fail to react.

 - Endurance testing is a branch of load testing in software engineering.

-- Endurance monitoring is a time-consuming method that can take up
+- Endurance monitoring is a time-consuming method that can take up to a year.

 - Verification checks are performed to confirm −